 However, those who learned in a ‘spread out’ fashion showed greater improvements long term.

-Furthermore, the improvements were far larger when the delay between sessions were increased.
+Furthermore, the improvements were far larger when the delay between sessions was increased.

 Instead of cramming your learning into one session, strategically space them out throughout the day or week.

-This way, not only are you freed from stress due to cramming, but also gotten more out of your learning.
+This way, not only are you free from stress due to cramming, but also gotten more out of your learning.